20ngAK/Honeypot-Hosting/README.md

 Going forward, anytime we want to connect to our server we can just use `$ ssh honeypot`.

 # Start your honeypot!
 You now have a base install ready for further installation and configuration of your chosen honeypot!
-Feel free to reach out to me in Slack with any questions @AK.
+Feel free to reach out to me in Slack @AK with any questions or to correct an error in this document.